How To Help A Child Struggling Academically

 A student can improve his or her attention span by incrementally reading for longer periods of time.

 The good news is that the brain has plasticity, meaning that it changes in response to stimuli.
-If a student with a five-minute attention span forces himself or herself to read for incrementally longer and longer periods of time, the brain will adjust, and he or she won’t experience the headache anymore after five minutes.
+If a student with a five-minute attention span forces himself or herself to read for incrementally longer periods of time, the brain will adjust, and he or she won’t experience a headache anymore after five minutes.

 Parents have tools at their disposal when their children start to perform poorly in school.
-Parents and their son or daughter will be rewarded when they address skill gaps, wrong priorities, lack of study skills, improper sleep or diet, and short attention span.
-For more information, go check out Prep Expert.
+Parents and their kids will be rewarded when they address skill gaps, wrong priorities, lack of study skills, improper sleep or diet, and short attention span.